matthewpeterka/hotfix-management-tool/README.md

 App is listening on localhost:3000 <br>
 Database connected 127.0.0.1 <br> <br>

-7. Open Chrome and navigate to localhost:4000, this is where the homepage will be.
+7. Open Chrome and navigate to localhost:3000, this is where the homepage will be.
 <br>
 If for any reason the app crashes, to reset the app repeat steps 4 and 5.
 <br>
+To connect to the VM instance of the app simply put in the IP address of the VM and add port:3000 in google chrome and it will load up the app on the VM.
 <br>